Skip to content

 Before proceeding, ensure the following prerequisites are met:

-• Cert Manager Issuer: Verify with your cluster administrator that cert manager Issuer is properly configured.
+• Cert Manager Certificate: Verify with your cluster administrator that cert manager Certificate is properly configured.

 • External DNS: Confirm that External DNS is set up and operational for managing DNS records.

-A Route resource is used to expose your application to the internet using a specific DNS name.
+A Route resource is used to expose your application to the internet using a specific host name.
 Follow the steps below to configure the Route.

 Update values.yaml#